Skip to main content

 Gonadorelin, administered via subcutaneous injections twice weekly, helps maintain natural testosterone production and fertility by stimulating the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 This approach supports the body’s own hormone-producing machinery.

 Another important consideration in male TRT is the potential for testosterone to convert into estrogen, a process mediated by the aromatase enzyme.
-Elevated in men can lead to undesirable effects, including fluid retention and gynecomastia.
+Elevated estrogen levels in men can lead to undesirable effects, including fluid retention and gynecomastia.
 To counteract this, an oral tablet called Anastrozole is often prescribed twice weekly.

 This medication acts as an aromatase inhibitor, reducing the conversion of testosterone to estrogen.
 In some cases, Enclomiphene may be included to further support LH and FSH levels, particularly when fertility preservation is a primary concern.
 This comprehensive approach aims to optimize the benefits of testosterone while minimizing potential adverse effects.